Siena Reservoir Pump Station and Pipeline

 News & Updates...............

 The Siena Reservoir Pump Station and pipeline project currently is a preliminary design project for a station to pump raw water from Siena Reservoir to Glaser Reservoir and the Water Treatment Facility to assist in meeting the water demands for Broomfield residents.
+Staff anticipates sending a design consulting agreement to Council for approval in late April 2021.

 The City and County of Broomfield (Broomfield) at the November 10, 2020 Council Meeting retained Muller Engineering Company to complete a Preliminary Design Report for the design of a pump station and associated pipeline from Siena Reservoir (Siena) to the Broomfield Water Treatment Facility (WTF).
 Siena is located northeast of the intersection of Lowell Boulevard and Sheridan Parkway and south of the Northwest Parkway in Broomfield with a normal storage capacity of 450 acre-feet.
 The WTF is located at 4395 west 144th Avenue, Broomfield, Colorado.